Generic Name: amantadine hydrochloride

 Other adverse reactions reported during postmarketing experience with amantadine hydrochloride usage include:

 Deaths have been reported from overdose with amantadine hydrochloride.
 The lowest reported acute lethal dose was 1 gram.
-Because some patients have attempted suicide by overdosing with amantadine hydrochloride, prescriptions should be written for the smallest quantity consistent with good patient management.
+Because some patients have attempted suicide by overdosing with amantadine, prescriptions should be written for the smallest quantity consistent with good patient management.

 Care should be exercised when administering adrenergic agents, such as isoproterenol, to patients with an amantadine hydrochloride overdose, since the dopaminergic activity of amantadine hydrochloride has been reported to induce malignant arrhythmias.